 Does USPS offer small business discounts, and how do I get them?

-USPS does offer a small business discount, if you meet certain criteria like a minimum shipping quantity.
+The shipping company of USPS does offer a small business discount, if you meet certain criteria like a minimum shipping quantity.
 They separate their shipping into three pricing tiers.

-In addition to any small business shipping discounts, USPS offers other benefits of shipping with them, which can add value and lower costs you might pay with another shipping carrier.
+In addition to any small business shipping discounts, USPS offers other benefits of shipping with them, which can add value and lower shipping costs you might pay with another shipping carrier.
 These business services are included with shipping, and include:

 - USPS tracking (on select products)